arru/rebar-reverb/readme.md

 License
 -------
-Rebar barcode reverb copyright © 2017 Arvid Rudling/Allihoopa AB.
+Rebar barcode reverb copyright © 2017 Arvid Rudling.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal